-Screening Procedures for Students/Staff:
+Screening Procedures for Students and Staff:

-- Daily symptom checks via the Salesforce emailed or text link or via the online link in SharePoint or the LiveWell APP is required for staff.
-The Skyward family access is required for students., The use of a daily log in the form of a card has also been implemented to allow parents to confirm completion of the wellness screening to ensure ease of entry into our buildings and facilities and - Temperature screening assessment will be required of all students, staff, and visitors.
+- Daily symptom checks via the Salesforce emailed or text link or via the online link in SharePoint is required for staff.
+The Skyward family access is required for students.
+The use of a daily log in the form of a card has also been implemented to allow parents to confirm completion of the wellness screening to ensure ease of entry into our buildings and facilities. - Temperature screening assessment will be required of all students, staff, and visitors.